Encapsulated O-Rings | FEP & PFA Seals Manufactured in the USA

 - Food and beverage processing

-- Aerospace and high-reliability sealing environments
+- Filtration and high-reliability sealing environments

-Their resistance to aggressive media makes them ideal where contamination or degradation cannot be tolerated.
+For this reason, their resistance to aggressive media makes them ideal where contamination or degradation cannot be tolerated.

 Encapsulated O-Ring Tolerances (Critical Engineering Considerations)